Cache control instruction: Scratchpad memory

-The disadvantage is it requires significantly different programming techniques to use.
+The disadvantage is that it requires significantly different programming techniques to use.
 It is very hard to adapt programs written in traditional languages such as C and C++ which present the programmer with a uniform view of a large address space (which is an illusion simulated by caches).
-A traditional microprocessor can more easily run legacy code, which may then be accelerated by cache control instructions, whilst a scratchpad based machine requires dedicated coding from the ground up to even function.
+A traditional microprocessor can more easily run legacy code, which may then be accelerated by cache control instructions, whilst a scratchpad-based machine requires dedicated coding from the ground up.
 Cache control instructions are specific to a certain cache line size, which in practice may vary between generations of processors in the same architectural family.
-Caches may also help coalescing reads and writes from less predictable access patterns (e.g., during texture mapping), whilst scratchpad DMA requires reworking algorithms for more predictable 'linear' traversals.
+Caches may also help coalescing reads and writes from less-predictable access patterns (e.g., during texture mapping), whilst scratchpad DMA requires reworking algorithms for more predictable "linear" traversals.

-As such scratchpads are generally harder to use with traditional programming models, although dataflow models (such as TensorFlow) might be more suitable.
+As such, scratchpads are generally harder to use with traditional programming models, although dataflow models (such as TensorFlow) might be more suitable.